| A note from the designerPeople often ask what is so special about the Spot-On Sundial and

 or eighteenth century dials, and to produce a clean modern design

+appropriate to the century we live in.
 Thinking these ideas is the easy bit!
 The difficult part is putting

 them into practice.
 I very nearly gave up, because it seemed that